 A borrower may make a full or partial prepayment on a Mortgage at any time without paying a penalty, except for Prepayment Penalty Mortgages.
-A borrower may partially prepay a Mortgage in order to reduce the number or size of future monthly payments, provided that the Mortgage is current and the prepayment will not result in an interest rate change or an extension of the term.
+A borrower who partially prepays a Mortgage may request that the servicer enter into a recast modification agreement in order to reduce the number or size of future monthly payments, provided that the Mortgage is current and the prepayment will not result in an interest rate change or an extension of the term.
+We require our servicers to offer a recast modification to borrowers who received the \$5,000 principal reduction incentive following the six year anniversary of their HAMP modification.
 A borrower may fully prepay a Mortgage for several reasons, including an early payoff, a sale of the related mortgaged property or a refinancing of the Mortgage.
 We pass through all prepayments to the Holders of the related PCs.